youwithouto/cis194-spring13-upenn/week07/notes.md

 ---

+A `monoid` is another ***type class***.
-A monoid is when you have an associative binary function and a value which acts as an identity with respect to that function.
+- when you have an **associative binary function** and a value which acts as **an identity with respect to that function**.
   - When something acts as an identity with respect to a function, it means that when called with that function and some other value, the result is always equal to that other value.

 Another standard type class found in the `Data.Monoid` module